dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 	...
 ~~~

 Create a new Android Activity Page called '**DemoBaseActivity**', and add the following code.
-This code allows you to pause or resume the AOA data connection service when the **onPause()** or **onResume()** lifecycle callbacks are called.This will be our project's base activity, meaning that our 'FPVActivity' and 'DJIAoaActivity' classes should now extend 'DemoBaseActivity', rather than 'Activity'.
+This code allows you to pause or resume the AOA data connection service when the **onPause()** or **onResume()** lifecycle callbacks are called.

+This will be our project's base activity.
+Change your 'FPVActivity' and 'DJIAoaActivity' class headers so that they now extend 'DemoBaseActivity', rather than 'Activity'.
 ~~~java
 	...
 	@Override